announce/enum-or-null/README.md

 ### Why enum-or-null?

 In Kotlin, the `valueOf()` method throws an `IllegalArgumentException` if the specified name does not match any of the enum constants defined in the class.
-This library provides handy functions to access to the constant value safely.
+This library provides a collection of handy functions to access the constant value safely.

 ### Install